basarat/typescript-book/docs/promise.md

 ```

-### Convering a callback style function to return a promise
+### Converting a callback style function to return a promise

 Just wrap the function call in a promise and `reject` if an error occurs, and resolve if it is all good.
 E.g. lets wrap `fs.readFile`